Upon following the work of Abhay Ashtekar

 I have that article opened from within ArXiv.

-Our work began down river from LSU in River Ridge, just south of the NOLA airport and north of the quarter in a high school geometry class where we were walking deeper and deeper inside the tetrahedral-octahedral couplet.
-When we bumped into the Planck Wall, we turned around and quite intentionally applied base-2 using the Planck’s length to come out 112 steps into the classroom and then to go the next 90 steps to the edge of the universe, the current expansion, and this very day and time.
-We thought it was entirely cool.
+Our work began down river from LSU in River Ridge, just south of the NOLA airport and north of the quarter, in a high school geometry class where we were walking deeper and deeper inside the tetrahedral-octahedral couplet.
+When we bumped into the Planck Wall, we turned around and quite intentionally applied base-2 using the Planck’s length to come out 112 steps back into the classroom and then to go the next 90 steps to the edge of the universe, the current expansion, and this very day and time.

 Then I started looking at it.
 Of course, Kees Boeke did his base-10 and IMAX did a heck of a promotion of it.
-It took a couple of years to believe folks who told us, “This is the first time that a base-2 chart has been made.”
+It took a couple of years to believe folks who told us, “This is the first time that a base-2 chart has been done.”
 The chart gives us 64 notations prior to the CERN-scale.
 The 25th notation brings us out to 1.8090539×10-36 seconds.
 The first second is just with Notation-144, the first light year is within Notation-169, the first million years is within Notation-189 and the first billion years is within Notation-199.

 If we start cold like Lemaître did in 1927, the first manifestation is possibly a primordial sphere.
 The stacking of spheres opens cubic-close packing of equal spheres as early as Notation-2.
-That possibly opens the dynamics within Fourier Transform, and rather quickly the rest is history.
+That possibly opens the dynamics within Fourier Transform; and rather quickly, the rest is history.

 All the numbers for big bang dynamics are quickly picked up and encapsulated.